Time in Program

 • to consult with the student and the Chair of the Graduate Committee about continuity of supervision before leaving for extended periods;

-• after approving the complete dissertation, and having determined that its presentation of text is correct and consistent, to give a finished copy of it to the Graduate Chair, to be passed on to the specialist examiner; by saying the dissertation is ready for examination, the supervisor does not commit the Department to accepting the dissertation; and
+• after approving the complete dissertation, and having determined that its presentation of text is correct and consistent, to provide a finished copy of it to the Graduate Chair, to be passed on to the Examining Committee; by saying the dissertation is ready for examination, the Supervisor does not commit the Department to accepting the dissertation;

-• to advise the student about any changes required in the dissertation by its examiners.
+• to advise the student about any changes required in the dissertation by its examiners; and

 • to show commitment in learning what is needed to design and carry out the project;

-• to develop a plan for completion of all stages of the project, and to stick to that plan;
+• to develop a plan for completion of all stages of the project, and to adhere to that plan;

-• to meet with the supervisor and advisory committee when requested and to report fully and regularly on progress;
+• to meet with the Supervisor and Advisory Committee at least annually and/or when requested, and to report fully and regularly on progress;

 • to maintain registration in the program and (for international students) to keep any necessary visas and immigration documents up to date;